 326 Reading/Language Arts in the Elementary School (3).
 F and S. This course will present reading as a language art and demonstrate the relationship of language arts to the various subjects in the elementary school.
 Students will learn strategies and techniques for assessing and differentiating instruction to meet the wide range of reading and writing levels found in elementary classrooms.
+Prerequisites: 322 and concurrent enrollment in 345.
 Ms. A. Post.

 327 Reading/Language Arts in the Middle School (3).
 F and S. This course will present reading as a language art and demonstrate the relationship of language arts to the various subjects in the middle school.
 Students will learn strategies and techniques for assessing and differentiating instruction to meet the wide range of reading and writing levels found in middle school classrooms.
+Prerequisites: 322 and concurrent enrollment in 345.
 Ms. G. Stronks.

 330 Curriculum and Instruction: Mental Impairment (3).
 F. A study of the various curricula, instructional materials, and teaching methods appropriate for learners who have mental impairments.
 Research-based general principles of instruction are reviewed as well as specific methods for teaching domestic, vocational, community living, recreation/leisure, and functional academic skills.
 Strategies are learned for generating curriculum, evaluating published curricula, and for developing individualized education programs.
-Includes a practicum of two half-days per week in local school programs serving students with retardation.
+Includes a practicum of two halfdays per week in local school programs serving students with retardation.
 Prerequisites: 216, 301, 303, 306.
 Mr. T. Hoeksema.